shahriar-rahman/Exploratory-Analysis-of-Netflix-Userbase/README.md

 ### ◘ Installation (using pip)
 In Jupyter, the console commands can be executed by the *‘!’* sign before the command within the cell.
 For example, If the following code is written in the Jupyter cell, it will execute as a command in CMD.
-To intall any modules effectively, the sys python package is used and works as follows:
+To install any modules effectively, the sys python package is used and works as follows:
 ```
 import sys
 !{sys.executable} -m pip install [package_name]